This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 If you and your dog live in a city where there is not much green and no natural hiding places for ticks, then natural tick repellents together with regular grooming and bathing with tick repelling dog shampoo may be enough to protect your dog from ticks.

 How to use external Tick repellents

-Work for about four weeks and must be reapplied after this time.
-When using spot-ons, make sure you apply them in place that your pet can not lick, usually in the neck or between the shoulder blades.
-Part the fur and apply directly to the skin of your pet.
+Drops applied externally once a month, are without a doubt the best and most convenient.
+These so-called Spot-Ons work for about four weeks and must be reapplied after this time, but they are easy and convenient to use.
+When using spot-on preparations, make sure you apply them in a place that your pet can not lick, usually in the neck or between the shoulder blades.
+Part the fur and apply it directly to the skin of your pet.

 Collars against ticks and fleas

 To be effective, tick collars have to be snug around the dog’s neck, they are worn permanently in order for them to deliver their active agents directly to the dog’s coat for up to several months.
 The mode of action is similar to that of a spot-on.
 If your dog suffers any irritation, you have to consider using a different collar of a different brand.

 Sprays are sprayed on the entire coat of the dog and usually have a similar mode of action and duration of action as spot-on preparations.

 There are also sprays available that contain an ingredient called permethrin, they come as aerosols or pump spray bottles.
 Sprayed over the entire body of the pet they are used to eliminate an acute flea or tick infestation.
 Permethrin will remain in the coat for a couple of weeks effectively killing fleas and ticks on contact.

 The repellent powders are an effective method of killing ticks on dogs.
 They perform a dual role by killing the ticks already present, as well as, preventing them from further adherence.
 However, you have to ensure that you use a powder that is intended to be used for dogs and in the limited quantity mentioned.